lunarmint/anime-piracy-wiki/faq/vpn.md

 &nbsp;

+### **What is a VPN?**

+Virtual private network (VPN) is a service that gives you online privacy by masking your internet protocol (IP) address so that all of your online actions are virtually untraceable unless your VPN service provider keep logs - which we highly recommend you to stay away from such providers.

+&nbsp;

 ### **Do I need to use a VPN for torrenting?**

 If you are in a country (or have an ISP) that actively enforces copyright laws, it is highly recommended that you use a VPN while joining public torrent swarms.